gabrielsanttana/google-keep/README.md

 # Google Keep Clone

-A clone of the Keep aplication from Google to write simple notes
+A clone of the Keep aplication from Google to write simple notes built with React and Hooks

 ## Instructions